 - Taste the cheesecake filling before spooning it into the tart dish.
 If it needs more sweetness, add more stevia.
 If it needs more orange, and more fresh OJ.
 Always blitz again if adding more flavours.
 Once you have it just right, make sure you’ve scraped all the filling from the sides of the food processor and mixed that in before spooning it out into the dish.

-- When refrigerating, cover with foil or plastic wrap to protect the top.
+- When refrigerating a chocolate orange cheesecake, cover with foil or plastic wrap to protect the top.
 An even better idea is to use a container with a lid to refrigerate.